hnl-ai/hpdstats/README.md

 This project provides a dashboard interface that tracks and updates from the [HPD's published daily arrest log reports](https://www.honolulupd.org/information/arrest-logs/).

 ### Why this exists:
-The Attorney General's Office provdes [annual reports](https://ag.hawaii.gov/cpja/rs/cih/) as to the state of crime in Hawaii.
+The Attorney General's Office provides [annual reports](https://ag.hawaii.gov/cpja/rs/cih/) as to the state of crime in Hawaii.
 This project provides a mechanism to validate these reports, track the numbers daily, and keep an archive of the raw data.

 ### Project Screenshots